Azure/azure-sdk-for-go/sdk/internal/perf/README.md

 5. Implement the `PerfTest` interface on the struct returned from the `NewPerfTest` method.
 Add a `Run(context.Context)` and a `Cleanup(context.Context)` function.
 The `Run` method is the method you want to measure the performance of.
 The `Cleanup` method is for cleaning up within a single `goroutine`, most of the time this will be empty.

-6. Create a main package that uses the `perf.Run` function to provide all the global constructor methods. `perf.Run` takes a map[string]MapInterface
+6. Create a main package that uses the `perf.Run` function to provide all the global constructor methods. `perf.Run` takes a map[string]PerfMethods

 6. (Optional): Create a method that registers local flags.